 5. Restaurant reservations

-Amsterdam has emerged as a serious food city in the past decade.
-The Michelin-starred properties — De Kas, Bord'Eau, Spectrum, Bougainville — book out 2-4 weeks ahead.
-The "rijsttafel" (Indonesian rice table) experience at Tempo Doeloe or Blauw is the iconic Amsterdam culinary tradition and worth reserving in advance.
-The traditional brown cafes don't take reservations and are part of the experience as walk-ins.
+Amsterdam has become a serious food city over the past decade.
+The Michelin-starred rooms — De Kas, Spectrum, Bougainville — book out two to four weeks ahead.
+The rijsttafel (Indonesian rice table) at Tempo Doeloe or Blauw is the iconic Amsterdam culinary tradition and worth reserving in advance.
+The traditional brown cafés don't take reservations and are part of the experience as walk-ins.

 Skip the large tourist boats with the recorded narration.
-The smaller boats — Those Dam Boat Guys, Captain Jack, the small open boats from Rederij Belle — are dramatically better experiences.
+The smaller boats — Those Dam Boat Guys, the open boats from Rederij Belle — are a dramatically better experience.
 GetYourGuide carries the smaller-operator options.
 Book a sunset cruise specifically — that's the one worth doing.

 7. Your eSIM

 Airalo has Netherlands and European regional plans.
-Excellent mobile coverage on all carriers throughout the city.
-Install before you fly.
+Coverage is excellent on every carrier throughout the city.
+Install before you fly so you land connected.

 Small practical things

-• Watch out for cyclists — they have the right of way and they will not stop for pedestrians.
+• Watch for cyclists — they have right of way and will not stop for pedestrians.
 Look both ways before crossing any cycle lane (the red asphalt strip)

 • The trams are the easiest way to get around — buy a GVB day or multi-day pass and use them freely

-• Renting a bike is a quintessential Amsterdam experience but only do it if you're comfortable cycling in heavy traffic — Amsterdam cycling is for confident urban cyclists
+• Renting a bike is a quintessential Amsterdam experience but only do it if you're comfortable cycling in heavy traffic — this is for confident urban cyclists

-• Tipping at restaurants is expected (5-10%, rounded up) — give cash directly to the server
+• Tipping at restaurants is modest and expected (round up, or 5–10% for good service) — give cash directly to the server

-• Pickpockets operate in the busy tourist areas (Dam Square, Centraal Station, the Leidseplein area) — keep valuables secure
+• Pickpockets operate in the busy tourist areas (Dam Square, Centraal Station, Leidseplein) — keep valuables secure

-• Don't visit De Wallen (the red light district) at night with a large group — locals find this tourist behavior offensive and the area is less interesting than its reputation suggests
+• Don't tour De Wallen (the red light district) at night in a large group — locals find this behaviour offensive, photography of the windows is prohibited, and the area is less interesting than its reputation suggests

 When to actually go

-April-May (tulip season) and September-October are the ideal shoulder months — pleasant weather, manageable crowds, and the canals at their most photogenic.
+April–May (tulip season) and September–October are the ideal shoulder months — pleasant weather, manageable crowds, and the canals at their most photogenic.
 The tulip fields at Keukenhof are open mid-March to mid-May and are worth the day trip if your dates align.
-June-August are peak summer with the highest crowds and prices.
-November-March is the off-season with cold weather but meaningfully better hotel rates and a different (cozy, atmospheric) Amsterdam experience.
+June–August are peak summer with the highest crowds and prices.
+November–March is the off-season: cold, but meaningfully better hotel rates and a cosier, more local Amsterdam.

 Connectivity and protection